-Suppose there are r candidate anomalies, the complexity of similarity search reaches $O(rm^2)$, where m is the length of anomaly template.
+Suppose there are r candidate anomalies, the complexity of similarity search reaches $O(rm^2)$ , where m is the length of anomaly template.
 When m and r are large, DTW computation can be very costly.
 Thus speeding up DTW is a key challenge in our scenario.
-A few techniques have been proposed to speed up DTW in the literature, including early stopping [20], lower bound [24], local constraints [22], Piecewise Aggregate Approximation (PAA) [22], etc. Note that not all techniques work effectively in our scenario, for example, PAA only performs well on long time series about thousands of points.
+A few techniques have been proposed to speed up DTW in the literature, including early stopping [21], lower bound [20], local constraints [19], Piecewise Aggregate Approximation (PAA) [19], etc. Note that not all techniques work effectively in our scenario, for example, PAA only performs well on long time series about thousands of points.
 While the length of anomaly template is relative short with only dozens of points, PAA will greatly destroy raw information.
-After careful investigation and extensive experiments, we design an accelerated DTW approach leveraging constrained DTW, lower bound, and early stopping, as shown in Algorithm 1.
+Considering fast response time (usually less than 0.5 second) required by labeling's interactive nature and complexity of the labeling tool, our goal is to reduce response time with as simple an algorithm as possible.
+After careful investigation and extensive experiments, inspired by the design and analysis of UCR Suite [21], which is the state-of-the-art similarity search algorithm, we integrate three classical techniques including constrained DTW [19], [24], lower bound [19], [20], and early stopping [21] to form an accelerated DTW approach, for a balance of accuracy, speed and complexity.
+Our experiments (§V-F) have demonstrated these three classical techniques are effective and convenient to integrate into our labeling tool.